Financial-Times/dotcom-page-kit/packages/dotcom-build-sass/README.md

 | `includePaths`    | String[] | `[]`    | See https://sass-lang.com/documentation/js-api#includepaths        |
 | `implementation`    | `sass\|sass-embedded` | `sass`    | See https://webpack.js.org/loaders/sass-loader/#implementation        |

-`additionalData` replaces `prependData` as of sass-loader v9. `prependData` is still supported in this package, but is deprecated.

 ## Sass build monitoring

 Sass build times are stored locally and remotely, where your project sets relevant API keys.
 Alternatively, you may turn both these features off using environment variable.